 More than 21,000 women in the UK are diagnosed each year with gynaecological cancer, which equates to 58 diagnoses each day.

 Yet despite this, awareness levels among both women and men are startlingly low.
-That’s why here at #TeamEve we’re determined to change this by raising much-needed awareness that gynae cancers exist, and the associated signs and symptoms of these brutal cancers.
+That’s why here at #TeamEve we’re determined to change this by raising much-needed awareness of gynaecological cancers and their signs and symptoms.

 Watch our short video below, which explains all you need to know about all five gynae cancers; womb, ovarian, cervical, vulval and vaginal.